FourierDrive/Repo/docs/storage/sd/memory_card_operation_workflow.md

   </tbody>
 </table>

 After reset, the host enters the **card identification mode** to query available devices on the bus, while the devices are also in card identification mode until recognized by the host.
-Devices requiring communication receive specific commands to enter the data transfer mode, while the host enters the data transfer mode once all devices on the bus have been identified.
+Devices requiring communication receive specific commands to enter the **data transfer mode**, while the host enters the data transfer mode once all devices on the bus have been identified.

 ## Device Identification